 logger.info('A {} log message', 'info')

-You can also hook into Gradle’s logging system from within other classes used in the build (classes from the buildSrc directory for example).
-Simply use an SLF4J logger.
+You can also hook into Gradle’s logging system from within other classes used in the build (classes from the buildSrc directory, for example) with an SLF4J logger.
 You can use this logger the same way as you use the provided logger in the build script.

 build.gradle.kts